-Corporate America and the U.S. government have been sounding the alarm bell for years: there's a significant shortage of skilled security professionals in this country.
-Although numbers vary among various sources, it's safe to say the U.S. is lacking upwards of 350,000 security professionals (as of 2017), and the global shortfall for such jobs is expected to reach 3.5 million by 2021.
+Corporate America and the U.S. government have been sounding the cybersecurity alarm bell for years: There's a significant shortage of skilled information security professionals in this country.
+Although numbers vary among various sources, it's safe to say North America is lacking almost 500,000 security professionals (as of 2018), and the global shortfall for such jobs is expected to reach 4 million or more by 2021.

 Here's what you'll need to become a CISSP through (ISC)2:

-- Prepare For and Pass the CISSP Exam — Complete the CISSP exam with a minimum score of 700 out of 1,000.
+Prepare for and pass the CISSP exam: Complete the CISSP exam with a minimum score of 700 out of 1,000.
 The exam is six hours long and includes a mix of multiple-choice and advanced innovative questions.
 It costs $699.
-The (ISC)2 CISSP webpage offers a download of the exam outline as well as a link to a Study App (available through the App Store and Google Play for about $10).
+The (ISC)2 CISSP webpage offers a download of the exam outline as well as a link to a Study App (available through the App Store and Google Play for about $10), a study guide, practice tests, and a host of other exam-prep aids.
 You can also obtain the official textbook and test your knowledge with CISSP Flash Cards.
-If you need more than self-study materials, (ISC)2 and a lot of third parties offer CISSP in-class and online training.
-Training costs vary widely, but the online self-paced course costs $2,750 through (ISC)2.
-In-class training will cost appreciably more.
+If you need more than self-study materials, (ISC)2 and a lot of third parties offer CISSP classroom and online training.
+Training costs vary widely, but the online self-paced course costs $2,795 through (ISC)2.
+Classroom-based training will cost appreciably more.
 Before scheduling your exam with Pearson VUE, go over the background qualifications, which might exclude you from sitting for the exam.

-- Get Endorsed to Become a CISSP — Once you complete the CISSP exam, you'll have to subscribe to the (ISC)2 Code of Ethics and complete an endorsement form to become a CISSP.
-The endorsement form must be signed by another (ISC)2 certified professional who is able to verify your professional work experience.
+- Get endorsed to become a CISSP: Once you complete the CISSP exam, you'll have to subscribe to the (ISC)2 Code of Ethics and complete an endorsement form to become a CISSP.
+The endorsement form must be signed by another (ISC)2 certified professional who verifies your professional work experience.
 You must submit the completed form within nine months of passing your exam to become fully certified, because passing the exam doesn't automatically grant you certification status.

 After you become fully certified, you'll have to maintain your credential by recertifying every three years.
 CISSPs are required to pay an $85 maintenance fee during the three-year cycle ($255 total).
-They must also submit 40 continuing professional education (CPE) credits each year, for a total of 120 CPEs.
+They must also submit 40 continuing professional education (CPE) credits each year, for a total of 120 CPEs per three-year cycle.
 For more information on the steps to becoming a CISSP and maintaining your certification status, visit isc2.org.

 If you are certain that the CISSP path is right for you but you have no relevant work experience, look into becoming an Associate of (ISC)2.
-The program is ideal for students and career changers, and will allow you to take advantages of educational opportunities, forums and peer networking offered through (ISC)2.
+The program is ideal for students and career changers.
+It also allows you to take advantages of educational opportunities, forums and peer networking offered through (ISC)2.
 Another approach is to get the entry-level A+, Network+ and Security+ certifications from CompTIA.
 With that foundation, you can apply for a security-related position and get some much-needed hands-on experience in the IT arena.

 If you've been working in IT security for a year or two, consider pursuing the (ISC)2 Systems Security Certified Professional (SSCP) credential.
 Although it's not an official prerequisite, the SSCP is considered a precursor of sorts to the CISSP, covering many of the same topic domains.
 In theory, achieving the SSCP can also lead to the kind of security position needed to fulfill the CISSP work experience requirement.